 The Church of the Holy Sepulchre

-The Church of the Holy Sepulchre is one of the most important sites in Jerusalem and all of Christianity.
+The Church of the Holy Sepulchre on Via Dolorosa is one of the most important sites in Jerusalem and all of Christianity.
 The beautiful structure was built over the hill where Jesus is said to have been crucified.

-A visit to the Holocaust Museum is a sombre experience, but a moving one, and a very important historical event to remember.
+A visit to the Holocaust Museum is a somber experience, but a moving one.
+After all, this is a very important historical event to remember.
 You should set aside at least 3-4 hours for exploring Yad Vashem.